Correlation vs. Causation: What’s the Difference?

 Examples of correlation vs. causation

 If you were to collect data on the sale of ice cream cones and swimming pools throughout the year, you would likely find a strong positive correlation between the two as sales of both increase during the summer months.
-If you make the mistake of assuming correlation implies causation, you would incorrectly claim that an increase in ice cream cone sales causes people to buy swimming pools.
+If you make the mistake of assuming correlation implies causation, you might claim that an increase in ice cream cone sales causes people to buy swimming pools.
 However, this isn’t the case since you can attribute the increase in both to another variable—likely the warmer weather people experience during the summer.
-So although a correlation is present, you can't support causation.
+Therefore, although a correlation is present, you can't support causation.

 Reliable ways to determine causation